TeamDignitas/dignitas/README.md

 # Dignitas

 Dignitas is server-side software for collaborative fact checking.
+You can see a working copy at [dignitas.ro](https://dignitas.ro/).
 Many features are borrowed from [Stack Overflow](https://stackoverflow.com), such as the question and answer format and the privilege system.

 ## Installation instructions